sdudas/221Final/README.md

 Then change your directory to the Project directory.

-Currently, this package works with the sensitive attribute of the dataset: race.
+Currently, this package works with the sensitive attribute race.

 The below example is to check the fairness of the model for race attribute.